Contact Us for a Free Consultation (213) 542-0979

 Status of Three Strikes Law in Los Angeles County

-As noted, it was first enacted in 1994, but in 2012, California voters approved Proposition 36, that significantly amended the law.
+As noted, it was first enacted in 1994, but in 2012, California voters approved Proposition 36, which significantly amended the law.
 Simply put, California's infamous PC 667 three-strikes law mandates a twenty-five-year to life prison sentence for anyone who has been convicted of multiple felony crimes.

 Further, it doubles the sentence for anyone convicted of any felony crime when they have a prior violent or other serious felony.